LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
-The 'cursor' is the common target of the whole party, directly manipulated with movement keys in the targeting mode.
+The 'cursor' is the common focus of the whole party, directly manipulated with movement keys in the targeting mode.
 At the end comes the length of the shortest path from the leader to the cursor position and the straight-line distance between the two points.